sachin-d-kamble/Vehicle-DataBase-Project/README.md

 # Vehicle-DataBase-Project
-I have done this Project by using Java SpringBoot Framework as a Backend and HTML,CSS & JavaScript as Frontend.
+I have done this Project by using Java SpringBoot Framework and MySQL as DataBase.